iverzh/ripple-detection/README.md

 Supplementary code for
 Dickey et al. 2022, Verzhbinsky et al. 2025 - MATLAB scripts for detecting and analyzing hippocampal and neocortical ripple events in neural recordings.

 ## Overview

 This toolbox provides comprehensive methods for:
-- Detection of sharp-wave ripple events in broadband LFP recordings
+- Detection of cortical  ripple events in broadband LFP recordings
 - Cross-correlation analysis between hippocampal and neocortical ripples
 - Statistical assessment of ripple coupling and directionality
 - Preprocessing of Utah array data